emedgene/azure-cli-plugin/README.md

 ## How to Install

-You can install/update this plugin in Jenkins update center (Manage Jenkins -> Manage Plugins, search Azure App Service Plugin).
+You can install/update this plugin in Jenkins update center (Manage Jenkins -> Manage Plugins, search Azure CLI Plugin).

 You can also manually install the plugin if you want to try the latest feature before it's officially released.
 To manually install the plugin: